 Luckily (or maybe not) for me, it was very late in the night so there were no police/transit in the area so when the taxi driver confronted me demanding 50 yuan I just gave him 15 (as we agreed on) and made a run for it.
 He never chased me.
 And yes, I am aware that this could have gotten me in trouble if it wasn’t for the fact that there no witnesses in the area.
 I guess I just got lucky.

-Travel Scam #5: This shop belongs to the descendents of…
+Travel Scams of South East Asia #05: This shop belongs to the descendants of…

 After a demonstration on how they create their masterpieces in